kytewy/network-graph-search/docs/state-management.md

 **Before adding new state:**

 1. Check `STORE_OWNERSHIP.md` - Does it already exist?
-2. Check this README - Which store is responsible?
+2. Check this guide - Which store is responsible?
 3. Ask: "Is this UI state or business logic?"

 **Common Questions:**